mohamed255255/Parking-Reservation-System/README.md

  -  **Database**
     -  designed DB schema that follows normalization for optimized queries and indexes
     -  used @Transactional for dependent steps and data integrety
-    -  used validations for columns in the entity layer and validations at the DTO level
+    -  used validations for columns in the entity layer

  - **Future features**
      - scale throgh : break the services into microservicse , rabbit mq for notifications , add K8s
-     - create Refund for the payment
+     - create Refund for the canceled payment
      - add Angular later for admin dashboard and user UI
 ---